 - Laptops, iPads, tablets, etc. are welcome in the Reading Room.
-The research tables are outfitted with power outlets, and Wheaton College staff and students are provided with cable and wireless internet access.
+The research tables are outfitted with power outlets, and wifi is available.
 Off-Campus visitors using the Reading Room have the following options for internet connectivity:

-- Use the campus WC-Guest network to register your device when you arrive at the Wade Center.
-IT support is available for troubleshooting if necessary.
+- Use the campus WC-Guest wifi network to register your device on your browser when you arrive at the Wade Center.
+Free wifi is avialble for guests up to 7 days.